mrkkrj/TrianglePP/README.md

 The code is now preliminary ported to x64 Windows.
 The project file was updated to Visual Studio 2015/2019, the x64 target was added, and the asserts & crashes when running the example program were fixed.
 It **wasn't thorougly tested though**.

 *CMake* support for both the example program and the GUI demonstrator were added too recently.
+They are running both on Linux and Windows.

 ## Usage: